BaseCase/bin/README.md

 For some reason I don't understand, the install script creates a bonus file under bin/dot_vim...dunno what's up with that yet.

-# Wishlist/TODO

-- [X] the install.sh script seems to kind of be janky right now...might wanna fix that.
-- [ ] prune this whole repo...it's a little bit too much right now
-- [ ] add current git branch to prompt
-- [ ] in Vim, go to last opened position in a file
-- [ ] find a really good plugin for Emacs-style (un)comment-region
-- [X] in Vim, C-] should open tag choices list if there is more than one match, else just jump to single tag